-Nitric oxides Compounds of nitrogen and oxygen (NO and NO2) created through incineration processes.
+Compounds of nitrogen and oxygen (NO and NO,) created through incineration Nitric oxides processes.
 Nitric oxides are dangerous to health at high concentrations, and in the atmosphere may be converted into nitric acid, which increases the acidity of precipitation and contributes to algae growth.

-Non-market activity Such activity is characterised by being carried out by the public sector, by organisations and associations, or by private households with a view to "own" consumption.
+Such activity is characterised by being carried out by the public sector, by Non-market activity organisations and associations, or by private households with a view to "own" consumption.